This reference includes:

 ||String||The underlying permission(s) being requested (see Permissions).|

-The key of the region the request is made in.
+The 3-letter key for the region the request is made in.
 Allowed values are:

 ||String||The name of the availability domain the request is made in.
 To get a list of availability domain names, use the ListAvailabilityDomains operation.|